 - 1. After balancing, the weight amounts are displayed in left and right windows. - 2.
-Enter P92, machine will display "SPL -L- " or "SPL -R-" meaning which plane should be split. - 3.
-Press the "STOP" button alternately to toggle between the left and right plane. - Once the desired plane is chosen, press the "P" button.
+Enter P92, machine will display SPL -L- " or "SPL -R-" meaning which plane should be split. - 3.
+Press the "STOP" button alternately to toggle between the left and right plane. - 4.
+Once the desired plane is chosen, press the "P" button.
 The machine splits the weight into two parts.
 The split weight is 60% of the original weight.
-The position is 33.6° from each side the original position. - If the displayed weight is less than 2 oz (56.7 grams), the machine will display "NOT AVL" for one second, and then resumes the normal display. - 6.
+The position is 33.6° from each side the original position. - 5.
+If the displayed weight is less than 2 oz (56.7 grams), the machine will display "NOT AVL" for one second, and then resumes the normal display - 6.
 Pressing "STOP" cancels the split weight mode and operation returns to normal.
 The operator can check if the position of original weight is between the two smaller weights. - 7.
 Pressing the "STOP" button again, returns the machine to idle mode without weight amount or position display. - 8.
 For a check spin, lower the hood guard or press "SPIN" button.

-10.0 USER CALIBRATION
+10.0 USER CALIBRATION CHECK

-The Snap-on EEWB304A Balancer features a user calibration program which requires only a few minutes to complete.
-Perform this procedure when the balancer has been moved, disturbed, or whenever accuracy is questioned.
-Occasional field calibration will ensure years of reliable service.
+The EEWB304DBalancer features a calibration verification program which requires only a few minutes to complete.
+Perform this procedure to verify calibration when the balancer has been moved, disturbed, or whenever accuracy is questioned.
+If the calibration process fails a service technian should be dispatched to perform a complete calibration.